palewire/californiacivicdata.org/_posts/2018-02-26-hello-cors.markdown

 All data downloads offered by the California Civic Data Coalition are now served with cross-origin resource sharing allowed, opening our site for creative use in dynamic web applications.

-Also known as "CORS," [cross origin resource sharing](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) is an Internet publishing standard that allows code running on other sites to freely request and integrate data.
+Also known as "CORS," [cross-origin resource sharing](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) is an Internet publishing standard that allows code running on other sites to freely request and integrate data.

 This change was made to allow an experimental integration with [Observeable](https://beta.observablehq.com), the promising new interactive notebook for developing data-driven applications in the cloud.